naveedausaf/flowmazondotnet/.iac/modules/aca_app/README.md

 This Terraform module does the following:

-- creates a new resource group for housing the Azure Contanier App environment and app.
+- creates a new resource group for housing the Azure Container App environment and app.
 - creates a new Azure Container Apps environment in the newly created resoruce group
 - creates a new Azure Container Apps app in the newly created environment, with the following configuartion:
   - Has an HTTP Ingress that: